DJrizzley/literature/novels/moby_dick.md

 This is a nasty night, lad.”

-CHAPTER 122.
-Midnight Aloft.—Thunder and Lightning.
+# CHAPTER 122.
+Midnight Aloft.—Thunder and Lightning

 _The main-top-sail yard_.—_Tashtego passing new lashings around it_.